hexlet-basics/.github/profile/README.md

 # Code Basics

-Code Basics is an open-source Hexlet side-project.
+Code Basics is an open-source project.
 Both the website source code and the entire content are open.
 Its goal is to teach the basics of programming languages with in-browser exercises.
 All of the courses are free and will remain so forever.
 An English-language edition awaits completion.
 It's already available but only partially translated.

 We kept in mind two issues building our courses: the first language and the second language.